jdx/mise/README.md

 ## FAQs

-### I don't want to put a `.tool-versions` file into my project since git shows it as an untracked file.
+### I don't want to put a `.tool-versions` file into my project since git shows it as an untracked file

 You can make git ignore these files in 3 different ways: